pnerg/prometheus-client-scala/README.md

 ```

 # Usage
-The library provides a few means to use the functionality, either by importing the _implicit_ classes to automatically decorate new functions or use the explicit functions.
+The library provides a few means to use the functionality, either by importing the _implicit_ classes to automatically decorate new functions or to add the traits with implicit declarations to the class.

 ## Using traits to add implicit decorations
 Using any of the traits names _*Implicits_ one can import and use any of the decorated functions.